 If there is a confirmation after the Zoom meeting ends, information sharing within the team will proceed smoothly.
 This flow is recommended for businessmen with subordinates.

-Notify Microsoft Teams with the Recording URL When a Zoom Meeting Ends
+Notify Microsoft Teams with participant information once the Zoom webinar ends.

 Other Automation Examples Using Microsoft Teams and Zoom APIs